 This course provides students with knowledge of and practice in the varied presentational skills required in the workplace.
 Students gain experience in presenting briefings, proposals, and group project reports.
 Prerequisite: Instructor consent.
-Spring, annually.

-COM 315 PUBLIC RELATIONS TECHNIQUES (W)
+COM 315 3 STRATEGIC COMMUNICATION TECHNIQUES (W)

 This course introduces the basic principles associated with writing in a variety of styles and to multiple publics.
 Students learn how to construct specialized written documents such as backgrounders, biographies, pitch letters, and news releases.
 Students will also learn the features of effective design and what design options exist.
 Students will engage in a service project.
-Spring, annually.

-COM 320 3 CAMPAIGN AND EVENT PLANNING (W)
+COM 320 CAMPAIGN AND EVENT PLANNING (W)

 This course introduces the systematic process of researching, planning, conducting, and evaluating the major elements of both campaigns and events.
 The course focuses on establishing campaign and event goals, objectives, strategies, and tactics.
 Students will also analyze public relations campaigns locally, nationally, and internationally.
-Spring, odd years.